 Backpack – depending on how much you pack I’d say if you pack light – 40l backpack will be enough if you hike in winter and need more warm clothes and bigger sleeping bag – 50l pack.

-Smartphone – I downloaded audio books on my smartphone and at night before going to bed listen it for 15-20 min.
+Smartphone – I downloaded audio books on my smartphone and at night before going to bed listening to it for 15-20 min.

 Headlamp – most places we stayed on this route didn’t have electricity in the rooms, plus you’ll need a torch or headlamp if you start walking early to Base Camp.